DevDogs-UGA/Optimal-Schedule-Builder/gitWiki/catchUp.md

   - All incomplete components should be added to the figma page and please follow these [Idenity Guidelines](https://cdn.discordapp.com/attachments/1284961011937579070/1293684841136521287/D-DevDogs_Identity_Guidelines-091024-212033.pdf?ex=6784db25&is=678389a5&hm=8ad78c2aff11663c1ad8223a0d3f60a8571b2855c0cb61adb77d136b979e101c&)
 - **Technologies**:
   - Figma
+### Frontend Team
+- **Purpose**: Create components that the user can interact with.
+Be able to provide the user with data from the backend team.
+- **Key Accomplishments**:
+  - Created a variety of functions that builds the pages.
+  - Created Schedule View, Landing, Home page, ect.
+  - Followed UI/UX team's designs and turned it into code.
+- **Technologies**
+  - Node.js
+  - React
+  - Next.js
+  - Tailwind
+  - npm
+  - HTML/CSS
+  - Add setup guide here!
 ### Backend/API Team
 - **Purpose**: Build and maintain the engine that connects the platform.
 Pull and manipulate data from various PDFs to supply data for users.
 - **Key Accomplishments**: